 Service area Description of services provided 2017/18 Forecast \$'000 2018/19 Budget \$'000 Asset Development This area delivers the critical projects to renew and upgrade our community assets, and to develop new assets.
-The area is in part subsidised by recurrent and non-recurrent grants. ital Works budget
+The area is in part subsidised by recurrent and non-recurrent grants.
+Refer to Cap ital Works budget